AshMoseley/AirSignatureCollectionApp/README.md

   ```

 ## Notes
 - The app is designed to record accelerometer data for a fixed interval of 5 seconds.
-You can adjust this duration by modifying the delay in the 'startRecording' method.
+You can adjust this duration by modifying the delay in the `startRecording` method.
 - Ensure that the device has enough storage space and the Documents directory is accessible.

 ## Troubleshooting